ezovski/snowsm/README.md

 ## Heroku Notes

-Orloj is dependent on pip, npm, and bower for its installs.
+snowsm is dependent on pip, npm, and bower for its installs.
 To support this, both the Node.js and Python buildpacks are needed.

 ```
 heroku buildpacks:set https://github.com/heroku/heroku-buildpack-python